Italian battleship Benedetto Brin: Design

 Benedetto Brin was 138.65 m long overall and had a beam of 23.84 m and a draft of 9 m.
 She displaced 13215 LT normally and up to 14737 LT at full load.
 The ship had a flush deck and an inverted bow with a ram below the waterline.
-Benedetto Brin had a crew of 812 officers and enlisted men.
+Benedetto Brin had a crew that varied between 812 and 900 officers and enlisted men.

 Her propulsion system consisted of two triple expansion steam engines that drove a pair of screw propellers.
 Steam for the engines was provided by twenty-eight coal-fired Belleville boilers, which were vented into three funnels, two of which were placed side by side.
 The ship's propulsion system provided a top speed of 20 kn from 20475 ihp, and a range of approximately 10000 nmi at 10 kn.

 As built, the ship was armed with a main battery of four 305 mm 40-caliber guns placed in two twin gun turrets, one forward and one aft.
 The ship was also equipped with a secondary battery of four 203 mm 40-cal. guns in casemates in the superstructure, and twelve 152 mm 40-cal. guns, also in casemates in the side of the hull.
 Close-range defense against torpedo boats was provided by a battery of twenty 76 mm 40-cal. guns.
 The ship also carried a pair of 47 mm guns, two 37 mm guns, and two 10 mm Maxim guns.
 Benedetto Brin was also equipped with four 450 mm torpedo tubes placed in the hull below the waterline.

 The ship was protected with Harvey steel manufactured in Terni.
 The main belt was 152 mm thick, and the deck was 3.1 in thick.
 The conning tower and the casemate guns were also protected by 152 mm of armor plating.
 The main battery guns had stronger armor protection, at 203 mm thick.